Research on Interventions for Stability & Engagement (RISE) Network

 The Research Need

-Harm reduction approaches, such as the distribution of naloxone and sterile syringes, help people to reduce the risk of certain related health and safety issues during active drug use, including overdose and transmission of infectious diseases.
-Research is needed to find ways to improve access to evidence-based harm reduction services and to develop and test promising new approaches.
+Services like naloxone distribution, drug checking, and HIV/HCV testing help people to reduce the risk of certain health and safety issues associated with drug use, including overdose and transmission of infectious diseases.
+Research is needed to find ways to improve access to these and other evidence-based services and to develop and test promising new approaches.

 About the Program

-The Harm Reduction Research Network is a national network of research projects that build on existing harm reduction research.
-The network represents the largest pool of funding from NIH to date to study harm reduction strategies to address overdose deaths.
-Studies within the network are examining the effectiveness, implementation, and impact of existing and new harm reduction policies and practices to inform efforts to save lives.
-Research supported by this program is conducted in real-world settings and in collaboration with a diverse range of partners, who are helping to ensure that the strategies being studied are sustainable and scalable.
+The Research on Interventions for Stability & Engagement (RISE) Network is a national network of research projects that builds on existing research into strategies to prevent overdose and other negative outcomes of drug use.
+The network represents the largest pool of funding from NIH to date for this area of research.
+Studies within the network are examining the effectiveness, implementation, and impact of related policies and practices.
+Research supported by this program is conducted in real-world settings and in collaboration with a wide range of partners, who help to ensure that the strategies being studied are sustainable and scalable.
 A single coordinating center supports the research projects by streamlining communication across the network, providing support related to data methodology, engaging community partners in all network activities, and translating research findings so they can be used by researchers, practitioners, and communities.

 Open Funding Opportunities

-There are no Open Funding Opportunities at this time.Program Details
+There are no Open Funding Opportunities at this time.Research on Interventions for Stability & Engagement (RISE) Projects

-- Developing and testing novel harm reduction approaches in both urban and rural settings.
+- Developing and testing novel approaches in both urban and rural settings.

-- Evaluating novel settings for delivering harm reduction services and approaches that do not require face-to-face interactions.
+- Evaluating novel settings for delivering services and approaches that do not require face-to-face interactions.

-- Exploring and addressing individual and system-level barriers to accessing effective, scalable, and sustainable harm reduction services.
+- Exploring and addressing individual and system-level barriers to accessing effective, scalable, and sustainable services.

-- Examining strategies for reaching vulnerable, understudied, and hardly reached populations who need harm reduction services.
+- Examining strategies for reaching vulnerable, understudied, and hardly reached populations who need services.

-- Assessing the effectiveness of harm reduction strategies for individuals who use methamphetamine and other stimulants.
+- Assessing the effectiveness of strategies for reducing adverse outcomes associated with methamphetamine and other stimulant use.

 Participating NIH Institutes, Centers, and Offices